benjamindraper1996/CI_PP1_MyRigs/README.md

 - Order system
     - Simple order system for orders that do not require any sales team intervention, this free's up time for the sales team to focus on the people who really need help instead of people who already know what they want.

-## The business wants this website to acheive:
-- An easy way to view and find the information relating to their products.
-- An easy way of contacting the sales and support teams with any questions.
-- A platform to show case the business brand.
-- An increase in customer reach by providing a online platform for the business.

-## The customers should be able to expect:
-- The website to make searching for products easy and informative.
-- The contact information is clearly laid out with a web form for queries.
-- Information about the company and their ethos clearly labeled.

-## Client user stories:

-1. New visitors to the website will want a clear easy and intuitive layout.
-2. New visitors to the website want to find out information about the business and the products available, to make and informed purchase.
-3. New visitors will want to be able to see multiple products available and the differences between them.
-4. Potential buyers will want to know more about the business, the owner and the team.
-This helps to build trust in the services they are offering.
-5. Potential buyers are looking for a business that has good support links via email contact or social media handles that are made easilly accessible.
-6. Potential buyers want to be able to contact the sales team for a quote via the web form to initiate an email conversation.
-7. Returning visitors want to be able to have easy access to support channels for any post purchase issues.

 ## This website is the optimal way to acheive these goals because:

 - Most larger PC sales companies have websites that include an overwhelming variety of options with a difficult navigation system.